qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 Even the simple `all-MiniLM-L6-v2` model can be applied in a late interaction model fashion, resulting in a positive impact on retrieval quality.
 However, the best results were achieved with the `BAAI/bge-small-en` model, which outperformed both sparse and late interaction models.

-It's important to note that ColBERT has not been trained on BeIR datasets, making its performance fully out-of-domain.
+It's important to note that ColBERT has not been trained on BeIR datasets, making its performance fully out of domain.
 Nevertheless, the `all-MiniLM-L6-v2` [training dataset](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2#training-data) also lacks any BeIR data, yet it still performs remarkably well.

-### Comparative Analysis of Dense vs. Late Interaction Models
+## Comparative Analysis of Dense vs. Late Interaction Models

 The retrieval quality speaks for itself, but there are other important factors to consider.